 Registration opens at 9 am; the race begins at 10 am.
 The course meets U.S. Snowshoe Association standards.
-January 28, 2017
+TBD, 2022

 Durango & Silverton Narrow Gauge Railroad

-Rodeo meets winter Olympics in the Nordic sport of skijoring: a horse and rider pull a skier, who flies through the air navigating jumps and obstacles.
-According to the Silverton Skijoring rules, “Skier must cross finish line in upright position and on at least one ski, with rope in hand …”
+Rodeo meets winter Olympics in the Nordic sport of skijoring.
+It’s where a horse and rider pull a skier, who then flies through the air navigating jumps and obstacles.
+According to the Silverton Skijoring rules are: “Skier must cross the finish line in an upright position and on at least one ski, with rope in hand …”

 One imagines it doesn’t always turn out that way.
-Silverton’s eighth annual races take place at noon on historic Blair Street during President’s Day Weekend.
+Silverton’s winter races take place at noon on historic Blair Street during President’s Day Weekend.
 In years past more than 2,500 spectators turned out to watch.
 The event takes place on February 19 & 20, 2022

 Pagosa Hot Springs